carineang/tp/docs/UserGuide.md

 * All specified indexes must correspond to some index number shown in the displayed client contacts list, otherwise the command fails.

-* Duplicate indexes specified will be treated *as-if* that index was specified only once.
+* For ranged and spaced delete formats, duplicate indexes specified will be treated *as-if* that index was specified only once.

-* Up to 100 indexes can be specified (either via spaced or ranged indexing formats); beyond which the command will fail.
+* Up to 100 indexes can be specified (either via spaced or ranged delete formats); beyond which the command will fail.

-* At least 1 index should be specified when using ranged or spaced indexing formats.
+* At least 1 index should be specified when using ranged or spaced delete formats.

+* For ranged-delete format, `START_INDEX` must be at most equal to `END_INDEX` (For e.g. `delete i/3-2` is invalid).

 </div>